OlivierLD/raspberry-coffee/Project.Trunk/SteppersPlayground/README.md

 RPM set to 30.
 Hit Ctrl-C to stop the demo (or OUT at the prompt)
 Set your options, and enter 'GO' to start the motor.
-Enter your options:
+Options are (lowercase supported):
-     - FORWARD
+     - FORWARD         	Set the direction to 'FORWARD'
-     - BACKWARD
+     - BACKWARD        	Set the direction to 'BACKWARD'
-     - SINGLE
+     - SINGLE          	Set the style to 'SINGLE'
-     - DOUBLE
+     - DOUBLE          	Set the style to 'DOUBLE'
-     - INTERLEAVE
+     - INTERLEAVE      	Set the style to 'INTERLEAVE'
-     - MICROSTEP
+     - MICROSTEP       	Set the style to 'MICROSTEP'
-     - RPM XXX
-     - STEPS YYYY
-     - STEPSPERREV ZZZZ
-     - GO
+     - RPM xxx         	Set the Revolution Per Minute to 'xxx', as integer
+     - STEPS yyy       	Set the Number of Steps to make to 'yyy', as integer
+     - STEPSPERREV zzz 	Set the Steps Per Revolution to 'zzz', as integer
+     - GO              	Apply current settings and runs the motor for the required number  of steps
-     - OUT
+     - OUT             	Release the motor and exit.
-     - QUIT
+     - QUIT            	Same as 'OUT'
+     - HELP            	Display command list
 --- Current Status ---------------------------------------------------------------------
 Motor # 1, RPM set to 30.00, 200 Steps per Rev, 10.000 millisec per step, taking 200 steps.
 Command FORWARD, Style SINGLE